pestrela/music/traktor/README.md

   * this was confirmed to work [by another user](https://www.facebook.com/photo.php?fbid=3050933838255437&set=gm.672781936578130&type=3&theater&ifg=1)

+## How to swap Traktor configurations easily

+[This script](tools_traktor/traktor_swap_configuration.sh) lets you swap between two traktor configurations easily.

+This is useful when you sometimes use a controller as your audio device, but other times use your internal sound card.
+This saves you to having to open the preferences window to change the audio device, which is [very slow when you have large mappings](https://www.native-instruments.com/forum/threads/preferences-window-freeze.328315/).

+To use this program, just drop it in your desktop and point the 'traktor_root_folder' variable to your traktor root.

 ## DJ Census over time results

 Digital DJ Tips and DJ Tech Tools collect yearly data on the most popular software and controllers.